jmsherry/fullstack-react-boilerplate/README.md

 ## Heroku Branch

 There is a Heroku branch which will allow you to succesfully deploy to heroku.
-If you want to use it then (from the master branch) `git merge heroku`.
+You can push to heroku's master branch with the command `git push -f heroku heroku:master`